 Management who hold shares in the target on a secondary buyout normally provide commercial warranties relating to the business.
 These warranties provide comfort on all aspects of the business, such as accounts, books and records, material contracts, condition and sufficiency assets, real property, insurance, employment and pensions, litigation, compliance with law, anti-bribery and corruption, and solvency.
 However, the cap on liability for breaches of these warranties is generally low, limited to a percentage of the net returns to the manager shareholders.
 As such, their function is more to elicit disclosure than to allocate risk between buyer and sellers.

-If management are not shareholders and therefore not sellers under the sale and purchase agreement, but are investing in “sweet equity” (see 8.2 Management Participation) alongside the private equity fund, then the management will usually provide warranties in the shareholders' agreement.
+If management are not shareholders, and therefore not sellers under the sale and purchase agreement, but are investing in “sweet equity” (see 8.2 Management Participation) alongside the private equity fund, then the management will usually provide warranties in the shareholders' agreement.
 Typically, managers warrant that the due diligence reports are not materially inaccurate, that the business plan is based on reasonable assumptions, and that factual statements are not materially misleading.
 Managers also complete a management questionnaire, providing details in relation to prior convictions, other directorships, disputes and occasionally net worth.
 This is warranted as true and correct.

 The liability of a manager under these warranties is typically capped at one or two times the annual basic salary of the relevant manager.
 They are limited in time to between 12 and 24 months.

 A tax covenant is occasionally provided by management.
-It is unusual for a private equity seller to provide specific indemnities, for the reasons explained above: the proceeds of a sale are swiftly distributed to the investors in the fund.
+It is unusual for a private equity seller to provide specific indemnities, for the reasons already explained: the proceeds of a sale are swiftly distributed to the investors in the fund.
 If there is a specific known issue the quantum of which is unknown or relates to a potential liability, then a specific indemnity is occasionally provided.
 This might be backed by an escrow to give the buyer comfort that the seller is able to meet any liability under the indemnity.
 This is important given the practice of private equity sellers to distribute funds quickly.
 Usually, the specific holding vehicle that held the shares in the company being sold is wound up following completion.